 On December 16, 1997 hundreds of Japanese children suffered seizures and convulsions following their viewing of a "Pocket Monsters" cartoon on television.
 Most children said they felt sick and had vision problems during a scene where the entire background was flashing red and blue.
 Additional children ended up in the hospital after the cartoon segment was replayed in the evening news.
 Neurologists believe that the children suffered photosensitive epilepsy induced by the flashing.
 Abnormal EEG can be triggered by flickering lights in a small percentage of persons when the flickering frequency is 5-10 hertz for children and 15-20 hertz for older people.
 Excessive TV watching can damage a child's development and education.

 Moiré patterns are formed when two grids or line drawings are superimposed.
 The intersections of the lines create new patterns not present in the originals.
-This figure contains two drawings consisting of lines radiating from a point.
-One drawing is fixed and the other moves thus generating a changing interference pattern of circles that cross both points.
+This figure is created by overlapping two drawings consisting of lines radiating from a point.
+The interference pattern creates circles that cross both points.

 The colored pieces of this puzzle can be rearranged to form two "13 by 5 right triangles" that have different surface areas.
 This is a visual paradox that can be explained mathematically.

 Humpty Dumpty is about to take a great fall because he just found out that the two red lines are equal in length.
 Take a ruler and connect the tops or bottoms of the red lines.
 The brain interprets the converging lines as providing perspective.
 This interpretation is so powerful that it is virtually impossible to overcome its influence.